Several of my friends indulge in memoir writing. I’ve given it a try too though I’m not sure I have the hang of it.

 My cousin Sallie and I liked to play cowboy and wild horse.
 Of course, I was the cowboy and galloped behind her, circling the huge cedar tree north of the house, trying my best to rope her with my imaginary rope.
 For some reason, I was always Jesse James.
 Probably because my dad was named Jesse and my uncle was James.
 I was fond of singing, ‘put ‘em together and they’re Jesse James.’
 Silly, huh?
 Every now and then, that little ditty pops into my head.

+I loved these get-togethers, and being with all my cousins.
+Sometimes the family would meet a few miles away at a roadside park and spread our food on concrete tables and benches.
 To the left is my grandparents’ wedding picture.
 Weren’t they beautiful?
 Papaw (as I called him) would lift me high in the air every time I saw him.
 He seemed so tall.
 And in church, the pastor would call on him to pray and he’d kneel on one knee, beside the pew and bow his head.
 I love that memory.

 Life as I knew it ended when my grandfather died in 1956.
 My mother called my school and told them to have the bus driver drop me off at my grandparent’s house.
 I remember seeing a wreath on the door and I knew . . . he’d been sick.